Myriad-Dreamin/gistd/README.md

 # gistd

-Instantly share typst documents on Gist.
+Instantly share typst documents on git and other network storage.